Primordial Black Hole signatures from femtolensing and spectral fringe of Gamma Ray Bursts

 \subsection{Source Size}

 In the above calculation, we used $a_{s}=c\times T_{90}$ to estimate the source radius.
-But according to Ref.\cite{Barnacka:2014yja}, the maximum source size could be estimated by
+But according to Ref.~\cite{Barnacka:2014yja}, the maximum source size could be estimated by

-$t_{var}$ is the observed minimum variability time scale, and prime denotes it is in the rest frame. $\mathcal{D}$ is the Doppler factor
+$t_{var}$ is the observed minimum variability time scale, and the prime denotes it is in the rest frame. $\mathcal{D}$ is the Doppler factor

 where $\theta_{obs}$ is the angle between the source's direction of motion and the line of sight to the source, $\Gamma=\frac{1}{\sqrt{1-\beta^{2}}}$, and $\beta=\frac{v}{c}$.
-Since the Doppler factor varies within a certain range, so the source size of long GRB actually has lower and upper limits.
-For short GRB, the maximum source size is estimated by Eq.(\ref{eq:3.30}) as long GRB.
-But the minimum source size is estimated by
+Since the Doppler factor varies within a certain range, the source size of long GRBs actually has lower and upper limits.
+For short GRBs, the maximum source size is estimated by Eq.(\ref{eq:2.32}) as for long GRBs.
+But the minimum source size is estimated by Ref.~\cite{Barnacka:2014yja}

 where